joBr99/nspanel-lovelace-ui/README.md

    then require you to wait a few hours for HACS to be fully configured.
 In this case, you won't be able to proceed to the next steps until HACS is ready.

-The Backend Application for this project is not yet in the default applications available in HACS.
-You will need to add this repository as a custom repository in HACS.
-In order to do so:

-1. Click on `HACS` on the left menu bar in Home Assistant Web UI
-2. Click on `Automations` in the right panel
-3. Click on the three dots in the top right corner
-4. Select `Custom repositories`
-5. In the form that appears, write `joBr99/nspanel-lovelace-ui` as repository, and select `AppDaemon` as category
-6. Click on `ADD`
-NSPanel Lovelance UI Backend is now available to be installed and managed with HACS

 Now, to install NSPanel Lovelance UI Backend with HACS, follow these steps:

 1. Click on `HACS` on the left menu bar in Home Assistant Web UI
 2. Click on `Automations` in the right panel
 3. Click on `Explore & download repositories` in the bottom right corner
-4. Search for `nspanel-lovelace-ui`, and click on `NSPanel Lovelance UI Backend` in the list that appears
+4. Search for `NSPanel`, and click on `NSPanel Lovelance UI Backend` in the list that appears
 5. In the bottom right corner of the panel that appears, click on `Download this repository with HACS`
 6. A confirmation panel will appear, click on `Download`, and wait for HACS to